Steffen-W/Import-LIB-KiCad-Plugin/README.md

-Assembles local KiCad component libraries from downloaded octopart, samacsys or ultralibrarian zipfiles.
+Assembles local KiCad component libraries from downloaded octopart, samacsys, ultralibrarian and snapeda zipfiles.
 Currently assembles just the symbols and the footptints only.

 # Configure